NidhikumariVadodariya/NidhisBookStore_/NidhisBookStore/README.txt

 Move HomeController folder to the new Cistomer area that is being made into Areas folder in general main project and modify Startup.cs file with {area=Customer} and Edit code into the moved HomeContoller.cs..
 UPDATED README..
 Make new Admin area like Customer and Added new Files into View folder and deleted Data and View folder like Customer.UPDATE README..

+3:00 AM
+Started new PART 2 of the assignment and going further and commiting the things along with the changes into files and folders just like old one..
+Project is running successfully without errors and going continue as like before..